kngjnssy/codecompass2.0/README.md

 ## The aim of the project

-The name ‘CODE Compass’ reflects the main purpose of the project: helping to navigate through time and space.
-The initial idea was to tackle the problem of finding our way around the building, which is, anyone new to the community or a guest can tell: challenging.
+The name **CODE Compass** reflects the main purpose of the project: helping to navigate through time and space.
+The initial idea was to tackle the problem of finding our way around the building, which is, anyone new to the community or a guest on the 4th floor can tell: challenging.

-This website is made to demonstrate and test functionalities for the 'Digital Board' planned to be set up on the CODE campus at 2+ locations (eg. at the main elevator, in the kitchen), combined with the digital, somewhat interactive floorplan of the campus.
-The complete content of the site can be accessed after logging in with a code.berlin email account.
+This website is made to demonstrate and test functionalities for the 'Digital Board' planned to be set up on the CODE campus at 2+ locations (eg. at the main elevator, in the kitchen).
+The live schedule, combined with the somewhat interactive floorplan of the campus will be displayed on two large screens.
+It also aims to provide the students and team alike with a simplified access to what is going on and where - over the internet.

 ## Functions and technology

+*The complete content of the site can be accessed after logging in with a code.berlin email account.*

 ### : Live Schedule